 If your senior is affected by specific illnesses or diseases, you'll want to familiarize yourself with common symptoms of those issues, along with possible side effects of any medications that your dog is on.
 For example, some of the most common symptom of Cushing's disease, which usually affects dogs later in life according to the FDA, is hair loss, which could result in irritated or even sunburned skin if exposed to the sun for too long.

-The best solution to this problem is to keep your dog out of the sun, especially in the early afternoon, but if your dog does find himself outside, Banfield recommends investing in some dog-friendly sunscreen.
+The best solution to this problem is to keep your dog out of the sun, especially in the early afternoon on hot days, but if your dog does find himself outside, Banfield recommends investing in some dog-friendly sunscreen.
 When searching for a sunscreen, look for waterproof formulas created specifically for canines as human-grade sunblock usually contains zinc oxide, which can be toxic to dogs when ingested.
 Sunblock should have an SPF of at least 15 that protects against UVA and UVB rays.
+Wearing booties can help protect your dog's paw pads from hot pavement.

 Try Epi-Pet Sun Protector Skin Treatment Spray from Amazon.
 The sunscreen ingredients are the equivalent of 30 to 40 SPF in the sunscreen people would use, and contains no zinc oxide.
 Petkin's Doggy Wipes are a convenient alternative to spray.
-Each toilette is pre-moistened with a formula just for dogs that you can swipe over ears, nose, muzzle, and any pink skin areas.
+Each towelette is pre-moistened with a formula just for dogs that you can swipe over ears, nose, muzzle, and any pink areas of your dog's skin.